metablaster/WindowsFirewallRuleset/Readme/Firewall Parameters.md

 4. Active store:

-    > Active store is collection (sum) of Persistent store and all GPO stores (RSOP) that apply to local computer. in other words it's a master store.
+    > Active store is the sum of Persistent store and all GPO stores (RSOP) that apply to local computer. in other words it's a master store.

     Example: `-PolicyStore ActiveStore`